frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/sales-invoice.md

 You can set the currency in which the Sales Invoice order is to be sent.
 This can be fetched from the Customer master or preceding transactions like Sales Order.

 * Wish to select Customer's currency just for the reference of the Customer, whereas accounts posting will be done in the Company's base currency only.
 Learn more [here](/docs/user/manual/en/accounts/articles/managing-transactions-in-multiple-currency).
 * Maintain separate receivable account in the Customer's currency.
 The Receivable for this invoice should be posted in that currency itself.
-[Click here](/docs/user/manual/en/accounts/multi-currency-accounting) to learn more about Multi Currency Accounting.
+Read [Multi Currency Accounting](/docs/user/manual/en/accounts/multi-currency-accounting) to learn more.

 ### 3.6 Price list

 If you select a Price List, then the item prices will be fetched from that list.
 Ticking on 'Ignore Pricing Rule' will ignore the [Pricing Rules](/docs/user/manual/en/accounts/pricing-rule) set in Accounts > Pricing Rule.

-To know about Price Lists, [click here](/docs/user/manual/en/stock/price-lists).
+Read [Price List documentation](/docs/user/manual/en/stock/price-lists) to know more.

 ### 3.7 The Items table